 A low impact on the Antarctic ecosystem

-Area 48, just below the tip of South America, is where Aker Biomarine krill fishery operates.
+Area 48 is where the Aker BioMarine krill fishery operates.
 This area is seen by independent NGOs as one of the most sustainable in the world, with responsible and environmental operations at its core.

 It's all about sustainability